Bayesian model-based clustering for populations of network data: Introduction

 The third class of models, measurement error models, account for the erroneous nature of the networks.
 A fundamental source of noise found in network data originates from the various measurement tools used for the construction of networks, i.e. the processes used to measure an interaction (edge) between two objects (nodes).
 Researchers focusing on the statistical analysis of networks as single observations have developed methods to incorporate the uncertainty of falsely observing edges or non-edges in a network.
-Such studies involve predicting network topologies accounting for the falsely non-observed edges (\cite{jiang2011network}), estimating the adjacency matrix from a set of noisy entries (\cite{chatterjee2015matrix}), classifying nodes of networks with errorful edges (\cite{priebe2015statistical}), developing a regression model for networks assuming that the observed network is a perturbed version of a true unobserved network (\cite{le2020linear}) and performing Bayesian inference on the network's structure utilising information from measurements (\cite{young2020bayesian}).
-Another group of studies focuses on the propagation of the error to network summary statistics (\cite{balachandran2017propagation}, \cite{chang2020estimation}), and to estimators of average causal effects under network interference when the error arises from a measurement process used to construct the network (\cite{li2021causal}). \cite{le2018estimating}, \cite{newman2018estimating} and \cite{peixoto2018reconstructing} develop this idea to model multiple network observations in order to infer the probabilistic mechanism that generates the network population.
+Such studies involve predicting network topologies accounting for the falsely non-observed edges \citep{jiang2011network}, estimating the adjacency matrix from a set of noisy entries \citep{chatterjee2015matrix}, classifying nodes of networks with errorful edges \citep{priebe2015statistical}, developing a regression model for networks assuming that the observed network is a perturbed version of a true unobserved network \citep{le2020linear} and performing Bayesian inference on the network's structure utilising information from measurements \citep{young2020bayesian}.
+Another group of studies focuses on the propagation of the error to network summary statistics \citep{balachandran2017propagation,chang2020estimation}, and to estimators of average causal effects under network interference when the error arises from a measurement process used to construct the network \citep{li2021causal}. \cite{le2018estimating}, \cite{newman2018estimating} and \cite{peixoto2018reconstructing} develop this idea to model populations of network observations in order to infer the probabilistic mechanism that generates the network population.
 Specifically they assume the networks are noisy realisations of a true unobserved network.
+Similarly, \cite{josephs2021network} consider the problem of network recovery from multiple noisy network realisations, for unlabeled networks.